The Moon Wants You To Pay Attention To Your Dreams On Wednesday Night

-On Wednesday evening most of us will be either recovering from the football, or still celebrating.
-But this year's Fourth of July will also come with an introspective twist, one that places a premium on a good night's rest: The moon will be in Pisces, where Neptune's been hanging out since 2012.
+This Wednesday night will see Americans nursing sunburns, packing up barbecue leftovers, and struggling to fall asleep amid the din of fireworks.
+But, this year's Fourth of July will also come with an introspective twist, one that places a premium on a good night's rest: The moon will be in Pisces, where Neptune's been hanging out since 2012.
 This movement will form an astrological aspect known as a conjunction, which refers to any two celestial bodies occupying the same sign.
 In the case of the moon and Neptune in Pisces, this conjunction suggests heightened emotions, excitable imaginations, and vivid dreams.

 Advertisement